 A dog throwing up white foam is certainly a sight that's sure to cause alarm in pet owners.
 Alongside the initial clean-up of slimy piles, and the worry over your dog's welfare, you're sure to be wondering exactly why your dog is throwing up white foam and what you can do to help them.

-While it's easy to immediately look to their dietary habits and question whether you've fed the best type of dog food that meets your canine's requirements or a dodgy human snack, there are a lot of reasons why a dog may vomit, and it is essential to get to the bottom of the problem so your vet can prescribe appropriate treatment for your dog.
+While it's easy to immediately look to their dietary habits and question whether you've fed the best type of dog food that meets your canine's requirements or whether you can blame a dodgy human snack, there are a lot of reasons why a dog may vomit.

 Why is my dog throwing up white foam?